Creating a Profitable Online Course: Strategies and Platforms

 • Feedback and Support: Be responsive to student inquiries and provide constructive feedback on assignments and discussions.

-• Peer Interaction: Encourage students to interact with each other.
-Group projects and peer reviews promote collaboration and deeper learning.
+• Peer Interaction: Group projects and peer reviews promote collaboration and deeper learning.

 • Gamification: Consider incorporating gamification elements like quizzes, badges, and leaderboards to help with engagement and returning students.